The Death of Adolf Hitler: Later discourse

-In his 1995 book on Hitler's death, Joachimsthaler criticized Bezymenski's account, concluding there would have been little more than calcified bones and charred tissue left as to Hitler's body, which was then subjected to intense artillery bombardment in the end.
-He reached the same conclusion put forward in 1950 by U.S. jurist Michael Musmanno (presiding judge at the Einsatzgruppen trial) that the Soviets never found an intact body.
+In his 1995 book on Hitler's death, Joachimsthaler criticized Bezymenski's account, arguing that there would have been little more than "calcified bones that can easily disintegrate", which were then subjected to intense artillery bombardment.
+He reached the same conclusion put forward in 1950 by U.S. jurist Michael Musmanno that the Soviets never found an intact body.
 Musmanno stated the body would have almost completely burned to ashes.
 Joachimsthaler implies that another body must have been examined instead, while also pointing out that hydrogen cyanide would have been evaporated by the fire and thus not left an odor.
 He quotes German pathologist Otto Prokop as saying about the alleged autopsy: "Bezemensky's report is ridiculous. ...
 Any one of my assistants would have done better ... the whole thing is a farce ... it is intolerably bad work ... the transcript of the post-mortem section of 8 [May] 1945 describes anything but Hitler."
 Similarly, in 2019 historian Luke Daly-Groves denounced "the dubious autopsy report riddled with scientific inconsistencies and tainted by ideological motivations" and stated that "the Soviet soldiers picked up whatever mush they could find in front of Hitler's bunker exit, put it in a box and claimed it was the corpses of Adolf and Eva Hitler".
 Only the report's coverage of the dental remains has been substantially verified, with 2017–2018 analysis led by French forensic pathologist Philippe Charlier concluding that the extant evidence "[fits] perfectly" with the Soviet description.
 Charlier also defended the rest of the alleged autopsy and, more uniquely, part of a skull long claimed by the Soviets to be Hitler's.

 On the lack of discovery of a bullet in Hitler's study, Joachimsthaler theorizes that after Hitler fired his Walther PP or PPK at contact range, the bullet passed through one temple and became lodged inside the other, rupturing in a hematoma that looked like an exit wound.
 Joachimsthaler cites a 1925 study in which seven out of eighteen 7.65-mm bullets fired from pistols at living persons entered but did not exit the head.
 Only one shot of four fired through the temples did not exit, being fired from a distance and the bullet shattering in the brain.
 The other exit failures were associated with sagittal or oblique angles.